primap-community/climate_categories/README.rst

-gas              Gases and other climate-forcing substances ISO3             Countries, country groups, and other areas from ISO 3166 ISO3_GCAM        dito, plus regions used by the GCAM integrated assessment model FAO              Food and Agriculture Organization FAOSTAT data set
+gas              Gases and other climate-forcing substances ISO3             Countries, country groups, and other areas from ISO 3166 ISO3_GCAM        dito, plus regions used by the GCAM integrated assessment model FAO              FAOSTAT climate change agrifood systems GHG emissions categories
 ===============  ==================================================================

 Included conversions between categorizations